An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Model problem

-In the optimization process, handling the variable domain $\cW$ poses significant computational challenges.
-To circumvent these difficulties, the computational problem is reformulated on a fixed reference domain $\cD$ by employing the \emph{ersatz material} approach \cite{GAllaire_FJouve_AMToader_2004,MYWang_XWang_DGuo_2003a}.
-In this framework, the strong (solid) material phase is distinguished from the void (or weak) phase material by defining the Hooke elasticity tensor as where $\epsilon$ is a prescribed small parameter satisfying $0 < \epsilon \ll 1$, and $\chi_{\cW}$ denotes the characteristic (indicator) function of the domain $\cW$.
-Here, $A$ lays in the strong phase $\cW \subset \cD$, whereas $\epsilon A$ stays in the weak phase $\cD \backslash \cW$.
-For any symmetric matrix $\zeta$, Hooke’s law for a linear isotropic elastic material is characterized by where $\mu, \lambda \in \R$ are the Lamé moduli of the material, which are assumed to depend on both $x \in \cW$ and $\omega \in \Omega$, $\Tr(\cdot)$ denotes the trace operator, and $\texttt{Id}$ is the $2 \times 2$ identity matrix.
-In the application of the ersatz material approach, the optimization process is still performed with respect to the variable set $\cW$, which is embedded within the fixed, larger computational domain $\cD$.
-Accordingly, the linear elasticity system is reformulated as where $\partial \cD = \overline \Gamma_d \cup \overline \Gamma_n \cup \overline \Gamma_f$ and the interface between the strong and weak material phases is given by $\partial \cW$, which constitutes the only free (i.e., design-dependent) interface.
+where $\mu(x,\omega)$ and $\lambda(x,\omega)$ are the Lamé moduli of the material, assumed to depend on both $x \in \cD$ and $\omega \in \Omega$, $\Tr(\cdot)$ denotes the trace operator, and $\mathrm{Id}$ is the $2 \times 2$ identity matrix.
+In a similar manner, the ersatz material approach is applied to the body force $f$, which is extended to the fixed domain $\cD$.
+In this approach, the optimization process is still performed with respect to the variable set $\cW$, which is embedded within the fixed larger computational domain $\cD$.
+Accordingly, the linear elasticity system is reformulated as

+where $\cD$ is a domain such that $\Gamma_d \cup \Gamma_n \subset \partial \cD$ and the interface between the strong and weak material phases is given by $\partial \cW$, which constitutes the only free (i.e., design-dependent) interface.
 For sufficiently small values of $\epsilon$, the solution of \eqref{eqn:elastic_PDE_ersatz} corresponds to an approximation of the solution to \eqref{eqn:elastic_PDE}; see also \cite{MDambrine_DKateb_2010} for discussions on stability and numerical consistency issues.

-To ensure the regularity of the displacement solution $u: \cD \times \Omega \ra \R^2$ in \eqref{eqn:elastic_PDE_ersatz}, we require the following assumptions on the given random inputs.
+To ensure the well-posedness of the displacement field $u: \cD \times \Omega \ra \R^2$ in \eqref{eqn:elastic_PDE_ersatz}, we require the following assumptions on the given random input data.